learningequality/ka-lite/docs/usermanual/userman_admin.rst

 For users that choose to register online, there are some important terms to familiarize yourself with so that you understand how the flow of data works between installations and the online data hub.

 **Sharing Network**
-	A sharing network is a group of devices that share data between one another.
-Data can mean video content, access software applications, and certain files.
+	A Sharing Network is a group of devices that share user data.
+This data is synced to the central server when an Internet connection is available, and then synced down onto other devices in the same Sharing Network.

 **Organization**
 	An organization is a group of people responsible for administering a set of Sharing Networks.
 An organization can have multiple administrators and manage multiple sharing networks.